Hunter Carson: Career

 His first acting role was in the 1984 film Paris, Texas, portraying the character of Hunter Henderson.
 The film was co-written for the screen by his father.
-He then starred in the 1986 remake of Invaders from Mars, where he co-starred with his mother Karen Black, and appeared in the 1988 comedy drama Mr. North, which also featured his Paris, Texas co-star Harry Dean Stanton.
-He played Bud Bundy in an unaired pilot of Married... with Children and appeared as Peter McMichaels in the 2001 film Perfume.
-He played a "crazy killer boyfriend" in the 2010 horror film She's Crushed.
-He co-directed with Alejandro Itkin the 2013 feature film Single in South Beach, a romantic drama starring Kevin Sorbo.
+He then starred in the 1986 remake of Invaders from Mars, where he co-starred with his mother Karen Black, He co-directed with Alejandro Itkin the 2013 feature film Single in South Beach, a romantic drama starring Kevin Sorbo.
 He also directed the short With It (2004), about a failed hitman.

-Personal life

-Carson is married to Elyse Marie Tyler, with whom he has three daughters.
-The family resides in Kingwood, Texas.